 Simply stated, food operators are required to take reasonable steps to prevent food-borne illnesses.
 This entails learning about food-borne diseases to which clients may become exposed, and techniques for minimizing the risk of illness.

-The Coconino County Public Health Services District (CCPHSD) provides a comprehensive online training and certification for food handlers.
+Coconino County Health and Human Services (CCHHS) provides a comprehensive online training and certification for food handlers.

 Flagstaff: 2625 N. King Street (928-679-8750)